Polarization and Correlation Effects in Lepton Flavor Violated Decays Induced by Axion-Like Particle

-In this section, we study the full decay density matrix of the decay $\ell' \to \ell \bar{\nu}_{\ell} \nu_{\ell'}$ in the rest frame of the decaying $\ell'$-lepton.
-Although this frame can not be accurately reconstructed in real experiments on account of the missing neutrinos, we will show that even when the relative kinematical degree of freedoms between the two neutrinos are integrated out, both longitudinal and transverse polarization effects survives.
-Those polarization effects can be either used to characterize backgrounds or to study signals.
-This is particularly important for the $\tau$-lepton, because its large leptonic decay branching ratio.
-Since large mass hierarchy in the lepton sector and also we are primarily concerned with decay of fast moving $\tau$-leptons, it is sufficient to study the distributions in mass less limit of the outgoing leptons.
-Without loss of generality, all the formula are given for decay of the $\ell'^{-}$-lepton, density matrix for decay of its anti-particle can be obtained in a similar way.
+The leptonic decay modes $\ell' \to \ell \bar{\nu}_{\ell} \nu_{\ell'}$ are usually irreducible backgrounds of new physics signals.
+For instance, both $\tau\to\mu\gamma$ and $\tau\to\ell\alpha$ suffer from heavy contamination of the SM process $\tau \to \ell \nu_{\tau} \bar{\nu}_{\ell}$~\cite{Villanueva:2018pbk,Konno:2020+A,Kou:2018nap}.
+However it is very hard to probe the signals because of more than one neutrino appear in the final state of the background.
+In this subsection, we study the full decay density matrix of the decay $\ell' \to \ell \bar{\nu}_{\ell} \nu_{\ell'}$ in the rest frame of the decaying $\ell'$-lepton.
+On account of the missing neutrinos, this frame can not be accurately reconstructed in real experiments.
+However, we will show that even when the relative momentum between the two neutrinos are integrated out, both longitudinal and transverse polarization effects survives.
+This is particularly important to the $\tau$-lepton, because of its large leptonic decay branching ratio.
+Without loss of generality, all the formula are given for decay of $\ell'^{-}$-lepton, relevant results for decay of its anti-particle can be obtained in a similar way.
+Furthermore, our analytical results will be given in mass less limit of the outgoing leptons and neutrinos.
 The kinematical variables are defined as follows (see Fig.~\ref{fig:Neu:Inclusive:Kin} for detials), \bee \ell'^{-}( \vec{p}_{\ell'}, \lambda_{\ell'} ) \longrightarrow \nu_{\ell'}(\vec{p}_{\nu_{\ell'}} ) + \bar{\nu}_{\ell}(\vec{p}_{\bar{\nu}_{\ell}}) + \ell^{-}(\vec{p}_{\ell}, \lambda_{\ell} ) \,, \ene helicities of the $\ell'$-lepton and $\ell$-lepton take values of $\lambda_{\ell'}/2 = \pm1/2$ and $\lambda_{\ell}/2 = \pm1/2$, respectively.
-Masses of the $\ell$-lepton and neutrinos will be neglected in all the calculations.